PHILOSOPHERS FASTENED ONTO DEDUCTIVE LOGIC AS THE WAY TO WISDOM

 I get the idea momentarily from somewhere that poetry was in ancient times the natural way to express matters of profundity and ultimacy.
 That included the gods and their myths.
 Then along came Philosophy with its Reason and this was in prose.

-Perhaps one can say that Philosophy from the beginning was seen as a holy duty to abolish the human.
+Perhaps one can say that Philosophy from the beginning was seen as a holy duty to abolish the human and the human-like.
 They started by removing the gods, who behaved like bad humans, from explanations of how physical things worked.
 And, since the 19th century, they’ve been taking the human out of how the human mind works.
 It is an attempt to find natural, material causes rather than supernatural intentional acts.